-Rootkits are a form of virulent malware that mask malicious software from being detected by an antivirus software.
+Rootkits are a form of virulent malware that masks malicious software from being detected by antivirus software.
 While these days most security software do include Rootkit detection capabilities, at some point it may happen that you require the help of specialized Rootkit removal tools.
-We have already had a look at Bitdefender Rootkit Remover, Oshi Unhooker, Kaspersky TDSSKiller and Malwarebtytes Anti-Rootkit.
+We have already had a look at Bitdefender Rootkit Remover, Oshi Unhooker, Kaspersky TDSSKiller, and Malwarebytes Anti-Rootkit.
 Today we will have a look at McAfee Rootkit Remover for Windows.

 McAfee Rootkit Remover